rwxrob/boost/README.md

        * Read, research, and repeat things
        * Write about your learning
        * Explore, experiment, and experience
-* Setup your learning workstation
-  * Install Windows Terminal or iTerm2 for Mac
-  * Install free Docker Personal edition
-  * Sample and setup a Linux container in Docker
-* Why UNIX/Linux, Docker containers, and Kubernetes?

 ## Week 1: Saturday, May  7, 2022